Executing an Extreme Makeover

 First things first, you’ll need to fully understand the problem points.
 Throughout my first three weeks at Gojek, I had set up 1-on-1 calls with over 15 recruiters to gather insight on their JD writing frustrations.

-Additionally, conduct deep dives into as many past and active JDs as you can find.
-This will allow you to identify the most persistent JD mistakes and inconsistencies firsthand.
+I also conducted deep dives into as many past and active JDs as I could find.
+This helped me identify the most persistent JD mistakes and inconsistencies firsthand.

 With a strong grasp of what went wrong, it’s time to set things right.
 One of the most effective ways to steer a team in a specific direction is to create supporting documentation that everyone can lean on.